 Authentication Guide — Audit Compliance Manager¶

-This guide covers all authentication methods used by the Audit Compliance Manager (ACM) solution, including Entra ID app registration, API permissions, certificate-based auth, client secrets, Managed Identity, and interactive authentication for development.
+This guide covers authentication methods used by the Audit Compliance Manager (ACM) solution, including Microsoft Entra ID app registrations, API permissions, Managed Identity, certificate-based app-only auth, legacy dev-only client secrets, and interactive authentication for development.

 1.1 Create the App Registration¶